On being a humaneitarian

 It’s a new word — and honestly, not easy to spell.
 It’s similar to the word “humanitarian” (as in, “She worked for humanitarian causes around the world”) but with an ‘e’ stuck in the middle.
 The similarity is intentional.
 A humanitarian has concern for the welfare of people, and a desire to help them.
 A humaneitarian has concern for the welfare of farm animals, and a desire to help them.

-Some people concerned about farm animals choose not to eat meat; others choose not to make any changes in their diet at all.
+Some people who want to help farm animals choose not to eat meat; others don’t make any changes in their diet at all.
 Humaneitarians make a third choice: to eat only humanely raised meat.
 In doing so, to paraphrase Gandhi, they eat the change they want to see in the world.

-Being a vegan or a vegetarian is pretty stratightforward (vegetarians don't eat meat, vegans don't eat any animal products), but there are many ways of being a humaneitarian.
+Being a vegan or a vegetarian is pretty straightforward, but there are many ways of being a humaneitarian.
 This is because there are many ways of defining "humanely raised."
 Get a sense of what this phrase can mean by going to the page What is humanely raised meat?
-It can help you settle on a definition that will guide your humaneitarianism.
+There you can figure out your own definition of humaneitarianism.

-You might choose to be a humaneitarian every day, or just a few times a month; only when you eat at home, or only when you eat out; or you might give up your humaneitarian principles when a friend makes dinner for you.
+Then you might choose to eat humanely raised meat every day, or just a few times a month; only when you eat at home, or just when you eat out; or you might set aside your humaneitarian requirements when a friend makes dinner for you.
 The point is not to be rigid, but reflective.